 The aforementioned nominees were submitted to the Nomination Committee of Far Eastern University.
-Dr. Edilberto C. De Jesus, Mr. Jose T. Sio and Ms. Consuelo D. Garcia were nominated as Independent Trustees by Ms. Fe V. Canilao, a shareholder, in compliance with the SRC Rule 38 (Requirements on Nomination and Election of Independent Directors).
+Mr. Jose T. Sio and Ms. Consuelo D. Garcia were nominated as Independent Trustees by Ms. Fe V. Canilao, a shareholder, in compliance with the SRC Rule 38 (Requirements on Nomination and Election of Independent Directors).
 Ms. Fe V. Canilao is not related to any of the nominees for Independent Trustees.

-Two of the nominated Independent Trustees, Mr. Jose T. Sio and Ms. Consuelo D. Garcia are not covered by SEC Memorandum Circular No. 4, Series of 2017, re Term Limit of Independent Directors considering that under said SEC Circular, the reckoning of the cumulative nine-year term limit is from 2012.
-Dr. Edilberto C. de Jesus has already reached the maximum cumulative nine-year term limit.
-The Corporation, however, has communicated with the Securities and Exchange Commission in writing on 16 August 2021 to allow Dr. de Jesus to remain an Independent Trustee considering the challenging conditions brought about the Covid-19 pandemic.
+The two nominated Independent Trustees, Mr. Jose T. Sio and Ms. Consuelo D. Garcia, are not covered by SEC Memorandum Circular No. 4, Series of 2017, re Term Limit of Independent Directors considering that under said SEC Circular, the reckoning of the cumulative nine-year term limit is from 2012.
+Section 22 of the Revised Corporation Code requires that the board of a corporation listed with an exchange shall have independent directors constituting at least twenty percent (20%) of such board, which in the case of the Far Eastern University is two (2) directors.

-Please see the latest certifications of the Independent Trustees (Annex C pages 1-3).
+Please see the latest certifications of the Independent Trustees (Annex C).